Quickstart

 sudo reboot

-# Build Sionna RK images and configs
+# Build Sionna RK images and config

 make sionna-rk